clugston-joshua/clugston-joshua.github.io/index.md

 layout: home
 ---

-This webpage displays some of my recent accomplishments and ideas.
-Most of the projects I work on explore the development of effecient methods for solving problems with a lot of data.
+(-) This webpage displays some of my recent accomplishments 🎉 and ideas 💡

+(*) Most of the projects I work on explore the development of effecient methods for solving problems with a lot of data 📊

+(+) Feel free to reach out with opportunities to collaborate 🤝